ElisaRMA/-ElisaRMA/README.md

 I've come into contact with R and programming at the end of my Masters with the goal to improve the data analysis done in my research group.
 I ended up falling in love in programming and I discovered the Data Scientist career.

-In my years in academia, I've developed a strong background in data analysis and developed my critical thinking and problem-solving skills.
+In my years in academia, I've developed a strong background in data analysis and improved my critical thinking and problem-solving skills.
 I'm currently developing my PhD research that associates [Metabolomics](https://www.ebi.ac.uk/training/online/courses/metabolomics-introduction/what-is/) and Machine Learning for the quality control of Brazillian medicinal plants

 &nbsp;&nbsp;